Skip to product information

 Brazil Yellow Catuai, Experimental

 Let us help you organise that chaos.
-We don't often roast Brazilian coffee as you usually know what you're getting; however this experimental double-fermented bean adds a bit more to the cup.
+We don't often roast Brazilian coffee as you usually know what you're getting; however this experimental double-fermented bean adds more complexity to the cup.

 Tasting Notes